 Stock fundamentals data

-Using a symbols/get-fundamentals endpoint, you can import fundamentals of a particular stock.
+With the symbols/get-fundamentals endpoint, you can import fundamentals of a particular stock.
 In the required parameters section, enter the ticker symbol of a stock for which you want to fetch fundamentals data.
 You can go through the list of ticker symbols.

 Similarly, you can also explore other endpoints.
 Seeking Alpha API has so much to offer.
 To explore more endpoints go through the documentation of Seeking Alpha API.